Mastering-Power-Platform/powerautomate/labs/cloudflows/advanced/errorhandling/README.md

 <img src="images/image.png" alt="image" width="50%" height="50%">

 b.
-Adjust the values for the __site__ name and __list__ name to your values
+Adjust the values for the __Site Address__ name and __List Name__ name to your values

 c. __Save__ and __Test__ the flow

-> Note: The SharePoint item ID is not available in the list.
+> Note: The SharePoint item ID is not on the list.
 This will make the flow fail.

 c.
 Check the __Cloud flow activity__ for failed runs.
-This typically takes some time to reflect and that is what makes error handling even more important.
+This typically takes some time to reflect, making error handling even more important.

 ## Task 2